CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{< tab "NCLU Commands ">}}

-The following NCLU command is a macro command that creates the inter-chassis bond (peerlink) with the peer link VLAN (peerlink.4094), configures the peer link IP address (primary specifies linklocal), and adds the MAC address, the MLAG bond interfaces, and backup IP address you specify.
+The following NCLU command is a macro command that:
+- Automatically creates the inter-chassis bond (peerlink) with the peer link VLAN (peerlink.4094)
+- Adds the peerlink bond to the bridge
+- Configures the peer link IP address (primary is the linklocal IP address)
+- Adds the MAC address, the MLAG bond interfaces, and the backup IP address you provide

 ```
 cumulus@switch:~$ net add clag peer sys-mac 44:38:39:FF:40:94 interface swp49-50 primary backup-ip 10.10.10.2